 Open: The Sanctuary at Ol Lentille is open all year.
 It first opened in 2007.

-Rooms: There are 4 villas, each with a lounge, dining area and terrace.
-The Eyrie sleeps 2 people and is a cosy, secluded house which features an outdoor bathtub built into the rocks.
-The Sultan’s House is usually used for 2 but can accommodate a family of 4 and has views of a waterhole.
-The Colonel’s House is a 2 storey building with 2 en-suite bedrooms each with a terrace, sunken bath and shower open to the sky, plus a plunge pool.
-The Chief’s House is the largest, sleeping up to 6 people in 3 en-suite bedrooms, and has its own plunge pool.
+Rooms: There are four villas, each with a lounge, dining area and terrace.
+The Eyrie sleeps two people and is a cosy, secluded house which features an outdoor bathtub built into the rocks.
+The Sultan’s House is usually used for two but can accommodate a family of four and has views of a waterhole.
+The Colonel’s House is a two storey building with two en-suite bedrooms each with a terrace, sunken bath and shower open to the sky, plus a plunge pool.
+It sleeps up to four people.
+The Chief’s House is the largest, sleeping up to six people in three en-suite bedrooms, and has its own plunge pool.
 All are decorated according to the theme suggested by their name.
 Each villa has butler and valet service, and at night an Askari guard escorts you from and to your villa.

-Activities: Game drives by day and night, guided walks, bird watching, camel trekking, horse riding (experienced riders only, payable locally) and mountain biking are all offered.
+Activities: Game drives by day and night, guided walks, bird watching, camel trekking and horse riding (experienced riders only, payable locally) are all offered.
 You can visit local Maasai and Samburu communities and learn about their culture.
 You are also welcome to visit ongoing conservation projects.
 Each villa comes with its own guide and vehicle.
 At the lodge you can play petanque and croquet, take part in yoga sessions and use the jogging track and exercise stations.